LouisIsbister/set-theory-venn-diagram/README.md

 # with its graphical representation of the data.
 #
 #
+# Opening the program:
+# Download the code as a .zip file from the "<>Code" tab in git.
+#   1. [BlueJ] From here you can directly open it in BlueJ by going to "Project" -> "Open ZIP/JAR"
+# and selecting the zip file.
+You'll likely get a pop-up about "Package line mismatches", you
+# can click continue and it simply adds the statement "package src;" to each file.
+#   2. [Eclipse] If you're using eclipse you will need to extract the .zip file to a new folder.
+# You can then create a new java project in eclipse and right click on it, selecting "Import" ->
+# "File system" and navigate to the "src" directory within your new folder, then click "select
+# folder".
+Select the java source files in eclipse and make sure to set the "into folder" as
+# "[your_project_name]/src.
+Then click "finish".
+#   3. [VSC] If you're using Visual Studio Code then you just need to extract the .zip file to a new
+# folder.
+Then navigate to "File" -> "Open Folder", then, navigate to the directory of the folder
+# you've just created and select the "src" folder.
+Then click "Select folder" and it will open the
+# source files in VSC.
+#
+#
+# Running the program:
+# The program is run via the main method which is located in the "Main" class.
+# In order to run your own expressions navigate to the "Main" class, in the main method there is
+# a local string variable called "expression".
+Enter your own expressions here string and run
+# the main method, this will execute your own expressions.
+#
+#
 # Sets:
 #   A set is a collection of unique elements that represent a group of data.
 In this application
 # the user does not need to provide any data as it is predetermined.